 NUPL calculates the aggregate profit/loss status of all Bitcoin holders by comparing current market prices to the cost basis of each coin when it last moved: NUPL = Total Unrealized Profit/Loss ÷ Current Market Capitalization.
 This creates a comprehensive view of holder sentiment and potential market pressure.

-Holder Behavior Analysis: NUPL values below 55% indicate widespread losses and potential undervaluation, while readings above 75% suggest most holders are in profit and may create distribution pressure.
-The indicator excels at identifying market psychology phases: capitulation (low NUPL), optimism (moderate NUPL), and euphoria (high NUPL).
-Historical analysis shows that extreme NUPL readings often precede major trend reversals.
+Historical Context: NUPL values below 55% have historically coincided with widespread unrealized losses, while readings above 75% have historically coincided with most holders in unrealized profit.
+The indicator describes market psychology phases: capitulation (low NUPL), optimism (moderate NUPL), and euphoria (high NUPL).
+Data and education only — not financial advice.

 The Power of Multi-Indicator Analysis

-What makes the Bitcoin Barometer truly powerful is how these eight indicators work together to create a comprehensive market assessment.
-Rather than relying on any single metric, our system synthesizes multiple perspectives—technical momentum, market psychology, on-chain fundamentals, mining economics, and public sentiment—to reduce false signals and provide more reliable guidance for investment decisions.
+The Bitcoin Barometer combines eight indicators to create a comprehensive market assessment.
+Rather than relying on any single metric, our system synthesizes multiple perspectives—technical momentum, market psychology, on-chain fundamentals, mining economics, and public sentiment—as context for your own research.
+Data and education only — not financial advice.

 Cross-Validation Approach: Each indicator validates or challenges the others.
 For example, while RSI might suggest overbought conditions, the MVRV-Z Score could indicate fair valuation, and low Google search interest might suggest limited retail participation.
 This multi-dimensional analysis prevents single-indicator bias and provides a more nuanced market assessment.